jgoulah/mastering-failure/oscon2015.md

 a company that facilitates the learning of its members and continuously transforms itself

+^ Peter Senge is a systems scientist who is a sr lecturer at MIT and founder of the Society for Organizational Learning

-^ concept was coined through the work and research of Peter Senge and his colleagues ; encourages more interconnected way of thinking
+^ this concept was coined through the work and research of Senge and his colleagues ; it encourages more interconnected way of thinking

 ---

 # Five Disciplines

-^ Senge is a systems scientist who is a sr lecturer at MIT and founder of the Society for Organizational Learning

-^ Author of book The Fifth Discipline: The Art and Practice of the Learning Organization.
+^ Senge is the author of book The Fifth Discipline: The Art and Practice of the Learning Organization.

-^ Senge popularized the concept of the learning organization through his book The Fifth Discipline.
+^ He popularized the concept of the learning organization through his book The Fifth Discipline.
 In the book, he proposed the following five disciplines

 ---